This is a sampling from Bay Area News Group's Political Blotter blog. Read more and post comments at www.ibabuzz.com/politics.

 Assistant whips are responsible for informing their fellow Democratic members about, and getting them in line for, upcoming legislation that will be considered in the House.

 Swalwell, 32, beat 20-term incumbent Pete Stark, D-Fremont, in November's election.
 Stark had been supported for re-election by House Democratic leaders, and some have speculated that those leaders might give the freshman Swalwell a cold shoulder.
-Though he'd asked for a seat
+Though he'd asked for a seat on the Transportation and Infrastructure Committee, he was assigned instead to Science, Space and Technology -- a good fit, considering his district includes the Lawrence Livermore Laboratory -- and Homeland Security.

 A California gun-rights leader sarcastically thanked Sen. Dianne Feinstein, D-Calif., this morning for driving more people into the arms of the National Rifle Association with her promise to reinstate a federal assault weapons ban and said the NRA is actually too liberal for his tastes.